colossus9/integration-workshop-ci/README.md

 # TextDecorator

-A simple utility for manipulating text.
+A simple utility for manipulating text

 ## Installation